BBC CHEVY HYDRAULIC ROLLER CAM EXTREME TORQUE TURN KEY 454/468 CUBIC INCH ENGINE 600 HP & 539 lb. feet of torque at 5300 rpm

 Our choice of rods are the SCAT COMPETITION SERIES rods with ARP-8740 cap screws.

 The Scat Pro-Comp extreme duty I-beam rods should not be mistaken for ProComp rods.
 These rods are made exclusively by Scat, and have nothing to do with the ProComp company.
 The critical sizing and installation of the ARP cap screws is performed on a Sunnen machine in the USA by Scat Industries.
 These rods are excellent for those wanting the extra security offered by a rod with 7/16 ARP cap screws.

 Take notice of the design of these rods.
 They are far superior to conventional style I-beam rods.
-We are now using this rod in all of our Stage 4 and up SBC engines.
-We also use this rod in our big block 540/496/555 engines, making approx. 700+hp.

 If you do a search on the Scat Pro-Comp rods, you will find a vast amount of info on many car forums.
 All of the info is 100% positive.
 These rods are run in engines that not only produce high horsepower levels, but also run at continuous RPM.
 Notice the general appearance in the pictures.
 These rods do look impressive.
 The style is reminiscent of a steel billet rod.

 The fact that these rods are incredibly strong and well made, coupled with the fact they are light weight, made it an easy decision to use them in all of our high horsepower street/strip engines.